ganeshsrinivasan18/100days_Verilog/README.md

 The designs will be synthesized and simulated using the latest version of Xilinx Vivado (2024.1) and ModelSim-Altera 6.3g_p1 (Quartus II 8.1) Web Edition

 📜 License
 This project is licensed under the MIT License.
-See the  file for details.
+See the LICENSE  file for details.